 Spain | Spanish | Spanish |

 In this article, we focus exclusively on the information supplied by the manufacturer with a medical device that is intended for the user.
 Similar translation requirements apply to in vitro diagnostic medical devices (IVDs) under the EU IVDR 2017/746.
 The EU MDR states that other information which is not intended for the user, such as the EU declaration of conformity or technical documentation, also needs to be available in an EU language specified by each EU Member States.
-However, EU Member States are much more flexible with their national language requirements in relation to this type of information and documentation.
-For example, in the Czech Republic, the State Institute for Drug Control can receive the EU declaration of conformity in Czech or Slovak or English.
+However, EU Member States are much more flexible with their national language requirements in relation to this type of documentation and commonly accept it in English.

 Where can we find more detailed information to help us maintain conformity?

-More detailed information on the languages accepted for labelling and instructions for use of medical devices, including in vitro diagnostic medical devices, is available in our EU MDR & IVDR Language Requirements (Labelling & IFU) list.
-This regularly updated resource covers medical devices sold in European countries (27 EU Member States, Iceland, Liechtenstein, Norway, Switzerland, Turkey, Serbia, and Montenegro) in line with the language requirements specified in the EU MDR.
-It includes English summaries of national legislation and official guidelines from competent authorities, such as IFU translation requirements, with clickable links to the official sources.
+More detailed information regarding the languages accepted for various types of documentation, including the label/IFU, graphical user interface (GUI), implant card, field safety notice (FSN), and declaration of conformity (DoC), can be found in our EU MDR Language Requirements Table 2024.
+This regularly updated resource covers medical devices sold in 34 European countries (27 EU Member States, Iceland, Liechtenstein, Norway, Switzerland, Turkey, Serbia, and Montenegro) in line with the language requirements specified in the EU MDR.
+It includes excerpts from national legislation and official guidelines from competent authorities, such as GUI and IFU translation requirements, all translated into English by our linguists, with clickable links to the official sources.

 Please note that the information provided in this article is for guidance only and does not constitute professional regulatory advice.
 In the case of specific questions related to regulatory compliance, we recommend seeking assistance from a QA/RA specialist or a relevant competent authority.